 For the most part, Vertex uses generic or self-explanatory language, but here are some terms that might need more clarification.

 - snapshot — An interactive 3D thumbnail that makes it quick and easy to jump to various saved states of your model.
 Snapshots include the camera position, part visibility, markup, cross sections, and more.
-Snapshots are then used to create a story (Plus Users or Administrators).
+Snapshots are then used to create a story (Connect Users or Administrators).

 Note: Only those who can import models can create a story from snapshots.